 Z-index maximum and minimum value

-is a CSS attribute used to apply stack order of HTML elements.
+The z-index is a CSS attribute used to determine the stacking order of HTML-positioned elements.

-It only works with positions with absolute, relative, and fixed types.
+However, it only functions with elements positioned using absolute, relative, and fixed types.

 z-index: auto | <integer> | inherit;

-Here is an example to stack one element over other with more z-index value.
+Here is an example of stacking one element over another by assigning a higher z-index value

 <body>